INTRODUCTION

 The research was approved by the Research Ethics Committee of the State University of Bahia, based on Resolution No. 466/2012 of the National Health Council, and received approval report No. 558.605.

-The collected data were stored in a database, processed and analyzed in the Statical Package for Social Sciences program.(SPSS) version 9.0.
+Statical Package for Social Sciences program.(SPSS) version 9.0.
 In the first stage, with the objective of evaluating the quality of typing, an analysis of the consistency of the database was carried out with the listing of the simple frequencies of the variables and subsequently the typing errors found were corrected.
 Then, an exploratory and descriptive analysis of the sample studied was developed through the calculation of the absolute frequencies of the variables researched.

 RESULTS